KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 2. Found 'Magic Mirror' in file `SECURITY.md`: Replace it with `MagicMirror²`.
+3. Found 'XMLHttpRequest' in file `maps-web.min.js`: Replace it with built-in fetch.
-3. Found 'Magic Mirror' in file `tomtomv6.html`: Replace it with `MagicMirror²`.
+4. Found 'Magic Mirror' in file `tomtomv6.html`: Replace it with `MagicMirror²`.

 ## [MMM-Toon by MichMich](https://github.com/MichMich/MMM-Toon)